Parvaneh (film)

-Parvaneh is a 2012 Swiss short drama film directed by Talkhon Hamzavi.
-It was nominated for the Academy Award for Best Live Action Short Film at the 87th Academy Awards.
+Parvaneh is a 2012 Swiss short drama film written and directed by Talkhon Hamzavi.
+It was nominated for the Academy Award for Best Live Action Short Film at the 87th Academy Awards after winning the Silver Medal in the Foreign Category at the 2013 Student Academy Awards.

+Synopsis

+Parvaneh is a young Afghan migrant living in a Swiss transit centre.
+After learning that her father is ill, she goes to Zurich for the first time to send money to her family, and the trip leads to a series of encounters.